scikit-sparse/scikit-sparse/doc/cholmod.rst

 ------------------

-The main function this module provides is :func:`cholesky`, for computing the Cholesy factor and optionally a fill-reducing permutation of a sparse matrix.
+The main function this module provides is :func:`cholesky`, for computing the Cholesky factor and optionally a fill-reducing permutation of a sparse matrix.

 The LDL factorization can be computed using the :func:`ldl` function.
 The LDL factors are particularly useful for updating the factorization when the system